 All sources of water within the basin are untreated, and consumption is not recommended.
+There is no cell phone reception at Spada Lake, please come prepared.

 FISHING REGULATIONS

 For the most current fishing regulations, contact the Washington Department of Fish & Wildlife at 360-902-2700 or check its website at wdfw.wa.gov.
 Note: All tributaries to the lake are closed to fishing.